 - Plan ahead: make sure you maintain your new eating habits even if your routine changes by planning ahead, this helps protect you against slip ups.

 - Keep it interesting: we all get used to our routines, and this can make it easier to slip back into old habits.
 If you feel yourself doing this, try out some new healthy recipes or add a new exercise into your regime

 - Set yourself a new goal: setting yourself a new challenge can help keep you motivated.

 What to eat now?

 As a rough guide, the average man will need about 2,500 calories and the average woman needs about 2,000 calories to maintain their weight.
 This will change depending on a variety of factors, including how much exercise you do.
-You could use the NHS’ BMI calculator to check whether your daily calorie target is still appropriate.
+You could use our BMI chart or the NHS’ BMI calculator to check whether your daily calorie target is still appropriate.

 How long does a weight plateau last?

 If you’re experiencing a plateau it’s your body’s way of telling you that you’re no longer burning more energy than you’re eating.
 There is no one single length of weight loss plateau, it’s entirely dependent on the person.
 For some it lasts weeks whereas others can be experiencing it for months.
 In general, a plateau will continue until you decide to make some adjustments, such as:

 - Trying a new physical activity – this will encourage your body to work new muscles, and the new experience may reinvigorate your motivation.